SrI: SrImathE SatakOpAya nama: SrImathE rAmAnujAya nama: SrImath varavaramunayE nama:

 aththA! – Oh one who has the natural relationship (to do such favours)!

-nI – you (who has natural relationship unlike the mother/father of this world who has a relationship due to specific reason of being born to them due to karma)
+nI – you (who have natural relationship unlike the mother/father of this world who have a relationship due to specific reason of being born to them due to karma)

 seydhana – favours done